haneentalawneh/iceland360/iceland 360/README.md

 Challenges :

-Streaming video from the internet in unity video player, youtube doesn't work, I had to use dropbox but the video rendering is a bit slow, so one of the videos is streamed online and the other is local.
+Streaming video from the internet in unity video player, where a tradeoff had to be done, the video quality had to be lower so the streaming can be faster, but game size is significantly smaller